D.J. Moore Player Prop Bets for NFL Week 18 | Carolina vs. Tampa Bay 1/9/2022

 Season Stats

-- Moore has been targeted 153 times and has 86 catches, leading the Panthers with 1,070 receiving yards (66.9 ypg) plus four touchdowns.
+- Moore's 1,070 receiving yards (66.9 per game) lead all receivers on the Panthers.
+He's been targeted 153 times and has collected 86 receptions and four touchdowns.

-- So far this season, 27.5% of the 556 passes thrown by his team have gone Moore's way.

-- Moore has seen the ball thrown his way 12 times in the red zone this season, 25.0% of his team's 48 red zone pass attempts.

 - Click over to SISportsbook and find the latest player props and odds for Moore's matchup with the Buccaneers.